Yoshio Kodaira: Early life

-Yoshio Kodaira was born on 28 January 1905 in Tochigi, Tochigi Prefecture, and suffered from stuttering during his childhood.
 In 1923, at the age of 18, Kodaira joined the Imperial Japanese Navy and was assigned to a marine regiment stationed in Yokosuka.
+Early in his military career, he bought the services of prostitutes in Yokosuka, and later on indulged in the same behavior in Australia and Europe during port calls as a crew member of a warship.
+According to Kodaira, he sometimes stayed the night with a woman and had sex with her four or five times.
+His second wife later remarked how he would demand sex from her almost every night, sometimes twice in one night, despite nearing 40 years of age.
+However, he was not violent with her.

-In 1928, Kodaira was stationed in China and participated in the Jinan incident where he was assigned to guard the Nisshinbo factory, where he personally killed six Chinese soldiers.
-When Kodaira was stationed at Dagu Subdistrict of Binhai, Tianjin (the site of the former Taku Forts), he broke into houses there and raped several women and in one instance, stuck a sword into the belly of a pregnant woman.
+In 1928, Kodaira was stationed in China and participated in the Jinan incident where he was assigned to guard the Nisshinbo factory, where he personally killed six Chinese soldiers by stabbing them with a bayonet, a feat for which he was awarded the Order of the Rising Sun, 8th Class.
+When Kodaira was stationed at Dagu Subdistrict of Binhai, Tianjin (the site of the former Taku Forts), he broke into houses there and raped several women and in at least one instance, ripped open the belly of a pregnant woman with a sword.

 First murder and trial

 In 1932, Kodaira retired from the military with the rank of sergeant and married shortly after he returned to Japan.
 However, his wife eventually left him because he had a child by another woman.
 On 2 July 1932, Kodaira attacked his wife's family in a rage, killing his father-in-law and injuring six others with an iron rod.
 Kodaira was arrested and sentenced to 15 years imprisonment, but was released on parole in 1940.
+In December 1941, he impregnated a 21-year-old comfort woman he had "purchased" from the Ministry of the Navy.
+In August 1943, he found a job at a factory as a boiler operator.
+During this period, he engaged in acts of voyeurism, peeping on women while they were bathing.
+He divorced his first wife when he was 37 and married a second time in 1944.